 Before I jump into the different diets, let’s get the obvious answer out of the way which is “it depends”.
-The diet that is best for you will always, to a large degree, depend on your goals and activity level – the diabetic diet that works for you might not work for me, and vice versa.
+The diet that is best for you will always depend on your goals and activity level – the diet that works for you might not work for me, and vice versa.

 In the same way, someone who runs every day has different dietary requirements to someone who sits in an office all day and doesn’t exercise.